Other Repeaters

 On August 18, 2000, Vance, WA7FDR (the trustee) got together with John, K7JL and they went to Sawtelle to see if they could solve this problem.
 Once on the site, they determined that the buzzing noise did, in fact, cover most of the 2 meter band - but there seemed to be less interference below 146 MHz.

-help of the on-site FAA engineer, determined that a low 145 MHz
+on-site FAA engineer, determined that a low 145 MHz repeater frequency

 With the aid of an ARRL repeater directory and a few phone calls to the Idaho, Montana and Wyoming coordinators, it turned out that the 145.23 pair was available (a distinct advantage of being in the middle of nowhere... where there are still some pairs available.)
 After meeting Dwight and returning to the site, Vance reprogrammed the repeater (thank goodness that it is synthesized...) and John retuned the cavities for the new frequencies.